Lothar Matthäus: Final international year

 Matthäus earned his last three caps at UEFA Euro 2000 in Belgium and the Netherlands, with his 150th cap being against Portugal, where Germany had a disastrous first-round exit.
 He had a poor performance in the first group game against Romania, causing Oliver Bierhoff and other key German players to demand his benching, but head coach Erich Ribbeck stuck by Matthäus.

 Coaching career

-One year after ending his illustrious playing career, Matthäus went into coaching, an activity where he has, so far, been much less distinguished.
+One year after ending his playing career, Matthäus went into coaching.
 In his print interviews and other media appearances, he has been open about his goal and desire to coach in the German Bundesliga.
 His hope was that taking coaching jobs abroad would lead to offers from German clubs.

 When none came his way even after multiple foreign appointments, he often brought it up in the German press in-between his coaching stints.
 In a lengthy November 2009 Frankfurter Allgemeine Zeitung interview, Matthäus complained about what he considers to be inadequate treatment he receives in Germany as a former great.
 He also bemoaned the lack of coaching job offers extended to him in the German Bundesliga—claiming German clubs perceive him as too much of a Bayern supporter and too closely linked with the influential Bild tabloid newspaper to give him a job.